 In assessing thyroid levels, three labs need to be done.
 Thyroid Stimulating Hormone (TSH), Free T4 and a Free T3.
 These labs are essential.
 Your thyroid gland produces T3 and T4 which are secreted and go to every cell in your body.
 Your thyroid produces more T4 which then converts in your body to T3.
 T3 is responsible for well-being and overall feeling of good health.
 The problem is 25-30% of people are poor converters of T4 into T3.
 This lack of conversion causes many people to have unexplained thyroid symptoms yet have a normal TSH lab value.
 These people can go undiagnosed for years with many experiencing these symptoms.

 At Armur Medical we are committed to helping you balance and optimize your thyroid levels so you can live your best life today!
-If you have been experiencing symptoms of low thyroid, click here to schedule an appointment.
+If you have been experiencing symptoms of low thyroid, please call the number below to speak with a team member.